-BROOKINGS, S.D. – SDSU Extension and the South Dakota Soybean Research and Promotion Council are seeking South Dakota soybean growers to participate in a farmer-led On-Farm Research Program.
+We want you!
+SDSU Extension and the South Dakota Soybean Research and Promotion Council are seeking South Dakota Soybean Growers willing to participate in a farmer-led on-farm research program.

-To sign up for the On-Farm Research Program, contact Connie Strunk, SDSU Extension Plant Pathology Field Specialist at 605-782-3290 or email or Sara Bauder, SDSU Extension Agronomy Field Specialist at 605-995-7378 or email.
+For more information or to sign-up for the program, contact Connie Strunk (SDSU Extension Plant Pathology Field Specialist) at 605-782-3290 or Sara Bauder (SDSU Extension Agronomy Field Specialist) at 605-995-7378.